pnco200/Ingresos/README.md

 # Ingresos
-This is a basic read, store and processing program of money income.
+This is a basic program that allows you to store your money income and analyze it.